-Recommendation - a gas boiler is a complex heating system that requires regular maintenance.
+Recommendation - an oil furnace is a complex heating system that requires regular maintenance.
 Important parts of the system cannot be checked in a visual home inspection.
 I highly recommend you engage a qualified profession contractor to more thoroughly inspect and service this system upon settlement.